minio/kes-docs/content/tutorials/configuration.md

  - A general server configuration section including the server address and root identity.
  - A [TLS section](#tls-configuration) to specify the server key/certificate and TLS proxy configuration.
+ - An [API section](#api-configuration) to enable or disable authentication for specific endpoints.
+ - A [policy section](#policy-configuration) to control who can perform various API operations.
  - A [cache section](#cache-configuration) to control how long the KES server caches keys in memory.
  - A [logging section](#logging-configuration) to control what log messages write to `STDOUT` and `STDERR`.
- - A [policy section](#policy-configuration) to control who can perform various API operations.
  - A [KMS / key store section](#kms-configuration) specifies where to store and fetch keys.

 #### TLS Configuration